PFLAG National Glossary of Terms:

 LGBT: An acronym for lesbian, gay, bisexual, and transgender which refers to these individuals collectively.
 It is sometimes stated as “GLBT” (gay, lesbian, bi, and transgender).
 Occasionally, the acronym is stated as “LGBTA” to include asexuals or allies, “ LGBTQ,” with “Q” representing queer or questioning, or “LGBTI,” with the “I” representing intersex.

 Pansexual: A person whose emotional, romantic, and/or physical attraction is to people of all gender identities and biological sexes.
-People who are pansexual need have had any sexual experience; it is the attraction that helps determine orientation.
+People who are pansexual need not have had any sexual experience; it is the attraction that helps determine orientation.

 Queer: A term currently used by some people—particularly youth— to describe themselves and/or their community.
 Some value the term for its defiance, some like it because it can be inclusive of the entire community, and others find it to be an appropriate term to describe their more fluid identities.
 Traditionally a negative or pejorative term for people who are gay, “queer” is disliked by many within the LGBT community, who find it offensive.
 Due to its varying meanings, this word should only be used when self-identifying or quoting someone who self-identifies as queer (i.e. “My cousin self-identifies as genderqueer.”)

 Questioning: A term used to describe those who are in a process of discovery and exploration about their sexual orientation, gender identity, gender expression, or a combination thereof.

 Sex: Refers to biological, genetic, or physical characteristics that define males and females.
 These can include genitalia, hormone levels, genes, or secondary sex characteristics.
 Sex is often compared or interchanged with gender, which is thought of as more social and less biological, though there is some considerable overlap.